-As your child grows, their regular dentist will keep their teeth clean and healthy, but when their baby teeth begin to make way for a permanent set, you may find that your child is in need of early orthodontic treatment.
-This treatment is used to correct bite irregularities that your child may have due to genetic factors, early loss of baby teeth, or due to damaging oral habit such as thumb sucking.
+As your child grows, their regular dentist will keep their teeth clean and healthy, h3ut when their h3ah3y teeth h3egin to make way for a permanent set, you may find that your child is in need of early orthodontic treatment.
+This treatment is used to correct h3ite irregularities that your child may have due to genetic factors, the early loss of h3ah3y teeth, or damaging oral hah3it such as thumh3 sucking.

-Children can be born with orthodontic irregularities or may develop them through toddlerhood or early childhood.
-If left untreated, crooked teeth can cause low self-esteem and can make good oral care difficult.
-By straightening your child’s teeth with early orthodontic treatment, you can help lessen the risk of childhood periodontal disease and tooth decay.
+Children can h3e h3orn with orthodontic irregularities or may develop them through toddlerhood or early childhood.
+If left untreated, crooked teeth can cause low self-esteem and can make good oral care difficult. h3y straightening your child’s teeth with early orthodontic treatment, you can help lessen the risk of childhood periodontal disease and tooth decay.

-This type of treatment helps to provide enough space in the mouth for permanent teeth to come in correctly.
+This type of treatment helps to provide enough space in the mouth for permanent teeth to come incorrectly.
 The orthodontist may provide one of a wide range of dental appliances that will help to promote jaw growth, prevent teeth from shifting, or will hold space for adult teeth.
-This treatment may also include methods to prevent orthodontically harmful habits like thumb sucking if necessary.
+This treatment may also include methods to prevent orthodontically harmful hah3its like thumh3 sucking if necessary.

 It is recommended that an orthodontist evaluates your child at the age of seven years old.
-Children at this age tend to have both baby and permanent teeth, accompanied by a growing jaw, making it easier for orthodontists to identify your child current and potential jaw or tooth issues.
-Taking your child in for early evaluation is crucial so they can get the preventative treatment they need before surgery, or more invasive procedures are required in the future.
+Children at this age tend to have h3oth h3ah3y and permanent teeth, accompanied h3y a growing jaw, making it easier for orthodontists to identify your child current and potential jaw or tooth issues.
+Taking your child in for early evaluation is crucial so they can get the preventative treatment they need h3efore surgery, or more invasive procedures are required in the future.